How Do I Backwash a Sand Filter in My Fiberglass Pool?

 The Best Robotic Cleaners For Inground Fiberglass Pools

-Every pool owner should have an excellent working knowledge of pool maintenance.
-It’s essential to stay on top of it from the time you open your pool in the spring through closing it for the winter.
-Robotic pool cleaners can be a great help when it comes to keeping dirt and debris out of your pool, saving you time.
-However, choosing from robotic pool cleaners can be overwhelming as hundreds of automatic pool cleaners are on the market, each with different benefits.
-Inground pools require a different type of robotic cleaner than above-ground pools, and some robotic pool cleaners will have features you may not need.
-So make sure you’re searching for the best automatic pool cleaner for your needs and specific pool type.
-This post will outline a few robotic pool cleaners for inground fiberglass pools
+Every fiberglass pool owner should have a thorough and working knowledge of necessary pool maintenance.
+It’s essential to stay on top of care and maintenance from the time you open your pool in the spring through closing it for the winter.
+Robotic pool cleaners can be a great help when it comes to keeping dirt and debris out of your pool, saving you time and effort.
+With an overwhelming amount of options available on the market, all with various features and benefits you may or may not need, deciding on a robotic pool cleaner can feel overwhelming.
+In our experience, the following four models are great at getting the job done while you sit back and relax.

 Hayward TigerShark

-The Hayward TigerShark can scour a 20 x 40-foot pool floor, walls, coves, and water line in just three hours.
-It’s available in three models: the standard TigerShark, the TigerShark Plus Robotic Cleaner with Remote Control, and the TigerShark QC with Quick Clean (featuring a patented 90-minute quick clean alternative.)
-It has an easy-to-clean cartridge filter system and a 24-volt motor designed to use less energy, saving you pool maintenance costs over time.
+A Hayward TigerShark robot can clean a 20’ x 40’ pool’s floors, walls, and waterline in just three hours.
+There are three configurations to choose from, including the standard TigerShark, the TigerShark Plus with remote control capabilities, and the TigerShark QC featuring a patented 90-minute quick-cleaning alternative mode.
+All the TigerShark models have an easy-to-clean cartridge filter system and a 24-volt motor to conserve energy and save you pool maintenance costs over time.

 Highlights: